wundergraph/wundergraph/docs-website/src/pages/docs/getting-started/nextjs-quickstart.md

 ## What's next?

 Wunderbar!
-You added a your first Graphql API to Next.js.
+You've added your first Graphql API to Next.js.
 Next up you might want to add a database, authentication and support uploads to turn Next.js into a full stack powerhouse 😎.

 - [Databases](/docs/databases)
 - [Authentication](/docs/authentication)